How to write a research proposal

 • How will you gain access to participants and sources?

-Implications and Contributions to Knowledge
+Implications and contributions to knowledge

-Although you cannot know the results of your research until you have actually done the work, you should be going into the project with a clear idea of how your work will contribute to your field.
-This section might even be considered the most critical to your research proposal’s argument because it expresses exactly why your research is necessary.
+Although you cannot know the results of your research until you have actually done the work, you should have a clear idea of how your work will contribute to your field.

-You should consider covering at least some of the following topics:
+Try to cover at least some of the following topics:

 • Ways in which your work can challenge existing theories and assumptions in your field.